Active Line Array Project

 Electronics

 The amplifiers for the midrange and tweeters in a line array do not require much power, and there are quite a few single-chip solutions that can be used for the active line array, but a standout solution is the SSM3582.
-This page explains why this chip is especially well suited for this application and it details the PCB design and construction of a modular 4-channel board that is a little over 2 square inches.
-This page also includes the C++ code you will need to initialize these boards.
+This page details the PCB design and construction of a modular 4-channel board based on the SSM3582 that is a little over 2 square inches.
+This page also includes a snippet of C++ code that shows how these chips are initialized.

 With at least 20 channels of audio that need to be updated every audio sample, we need a capable digital signal processor (DSP).
 This page provides an overview of the DSP processing for the active line array and documents the design and construction of one of the DSP boards.
 The actual DSP “program” that runs on the DSP is detailed in a later section, under “Software”.